ExpressLRS/Docs/docs/hardware/backpack/backpack-tx-setup.md

 ### Flashing via WiFi (ESP-based TX Modules)

 !!! info "Note"
     The following section applies to more recently released TX modules like the NamimnoRC OLED-equipped Modules.
-If you have the older Happymodel modules and have updated their backpack firmwares to at least 0.1.0, then this can be used for future updates.
+If you have the older Happymodel modules and have updated their backpack firmware to at least 0.1.0, then this can be used for future updates.

 Using the ExpressLRS v2.0 Lua script, navigate to `WiFi Connectivity` and select `Enable Backpack WiFi`.
 The Backpack WiFi Access Point will immediately activate.
 Connect to the `ExpressLRS TX Backpack` AP (password is `expresslrs`).
 Navigate your browser to http://10.0.0.1/.